jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I looked at the machine.
 My hands were shaking.
 The farmer saw me—scared like a cat I was.
 But he did not laugh.
 I didn't know what to say.
 He said, 'We got it from Britain this year.
 Called a tractor.
 I'm learning it too.
 Come.
 Let's start.'"

-So we learned.
 I read the manual.
 The tractor is steel, runs on steam.
 It does the planting very fast.
 When it works.
 It worked a few hours today, then we fixed it a few hours.
-There are many water pipes.
 We seed much faster on the good days.

 I don't understand this new tractor machine.
 "I want to see it," I tell him as I put carbolic acid on his cut then wrap the clean cloth around it.
 He will work tomorrow and be safe.

-I learn the farmer knows more than machines.
-When the tractor was working, the workers laid irrigation pipes—pipes under pressure to water the whole field.
-The farmer asked where they should go.
-My husband said to put the channels high and let gravity do the rest.
-He put my husband on the irrigation pipe team!
+So I go.
+At the field's edge I watch the steel machine crawl down a row, dropping seed behind it faster than ten men with hoes.
+My husband walks beside it, one hand on a lever, grease to his elbow.
+He sees me and grins.
+"Three days' work," he calls.
+"Before noon."

+That night the manual sits open between us.
+The print is English; the pictures are not.
+I trace the diagram of the feed gate with my finger.
+"Here.
+It jams because the seed is damp.
+Dry the seed first."
+Next morning he tries it.
+It does not jam.

+While he works, I learn some more English words.

+The second week, a new machine—a water pump.
+What is a water pump?
+The farmer needs pipes laid to carry water up the slope.
+While the men argue over the route, I see my husband kneel.
+He looks at the pump, uses wrenches and screwdrivers takes some components apart, looks at them, and then reassembles the pump easily.

+"You.
+Take the pipe team," the farmer says.

+Another manual.
+I know some English words.
+I explain the pump is a bellows for water.
+A chamber expands to pull fluid in, then compresses to push it out.
+It moves fast and pushes water through pipes.

+My husband understands the pump well.
+He walks the channels each morning the way the farmer walks his fields.
+He learns the pump, the pressure, the joints that leak and the joints that hold.

+Seeds feel water.
+Seeds absorb, seeds crack.
+Roots emerge, pushing into the fresh soil.
+There is clay here.
+Roots are strong and can push deeper.
+There is fertilizer.
+There is water.

+Stem extends upward in the soil.
+There is no light.
+As stem break the soil there is bright sunshine.
+Leaves unfurl.
+Light becomes glucose.
+Carbon pulls inward.
+Grass grows taller.

+The plant needs water.
+There is always enough water.
+Roots drink.
+Plants need minerals.
+There is always enough.
+Magnesium, iron, nitrogen flow upwards.
+Glucose flows downward.
+More roots extend.

+Acres keep growing.

-The farmer teaches us "crop rotation".
-He plants one crop here this year, another next, he says so the soil never tires.
-He keeps boxes of bees, feeds them through winter, so the blossoms set fruit consistently.
+The farmer is excited.
+"Japanese spirit, Western knowledge," he says loudly.
+He knows the environment his plants need, and teaches us proudly: beans here this year, barley the next, so the soil never tires.
+He keeps boxes of bees through the winter, feeds them, and come spring the blossoms set fruit.

-And so my husband would return each day.
-Hard work in body and mind, we pushed each other on with "Rich country, strong army".
-We grow our nation together.

-We continue for six weeks.
+We continue for eight weeks.
 Plant 100 acres.
 Help install some new water pipes for irrigation.
 Get paid.
 We say thank you.
-We are asked to return next year.
+We are asked to return for harvest.
 We go back to the city.
 See the job board again.

 We were lucky—a good man taught us.
 Now I know which are the richest flowers.